-Even brilliant reporters get the numbers wrong.
-This workshop session is about avoiding pitfalls when interpreting surveys, health research, and social science studies.
+Even brilliant reporters get numbers wrong once in a while.
+This workshop session is about avoiding pitfalls when interpreting surveys, health research, science, and social science studies.

 - When reporting on changes (increase/decrease), put the numbers into context and decide whether the change should be described in percentage or percentage points.

 - When the change is more than 100 percent, don’t use percentage.
 Say “double,” “2.5 times,” and so forth so that the audience understands it better.

 - When the size is small, a change in percentage is deceptive.
 Report the actual figures as well.

 - Report the sampling error as well as the sample size.

 - Be mindful of “the range” when the results are generalized to the entire population.

 - When the results are broken down to a specific demographic (subgroups), be very careful (in general, the smaller the sample size, the bigger the sampling error).

 - Sampling methods matter.
 A study of 2,000 high school students randomly chosen across the country is fundamentally different from 2,000 students from two schools in a city.

 - Are you presenting preliminary findings or something more conclusive?